Lifting bag: Closed lift bags (camels)

 Closed lift bags have an overpressure valve to prevent internal pressure from exceeding ambient pressure by more than a set amount (around 10kPa, or 1msw) Closed lift bags are intended for use at or near the surface, as they retain the air even in rough seas.
 They are available in several configurations, including horizontal cylinder, vertical cylinder, teardrop and pillow.

 Rapid deployment

 Rapid deployment lift bags have a scuba cylinder mounted on the outside which contains sufficient air to inflate the bag at a specified depth.
-The bag can be attached to the load and when ready, the valve is opened and the diver swims clear.
-If the regulator pressure is set to a lower pressure than the over-pressure relief valve, a closed bag will automatically stop filling before the relief valve opens, but will be topped up if it leaks after reaching the surface.
-The regulator pressure must take into account the hydrostatic pressure difference between the top and bottom of the bag so that the bag will be completely filled.
+The bag can be attached to the load and when ready, the valve is opened and the diver swims clear while the gas is released into the lift bag.

 Dump valves

 Dump valves are used to release air from the bag when in the water.
 They can be operated manually at the valve by a diver or may be remotely operated by a pull-cord, which may be operated by a diver or attached to a weight which will automatically open the valve if the weight is lifted off the bottom.
 Some dump valves can be operated in both these ways.
 One system operates by pressing on the top or pulling a line attached to the bottom to actuate the spring-loaded valve.
 The dump valve may be a screw-in quick change system, and the spring tension may be adjustable.